kirill-grouchnikov/substance/www/docs/faq.md

 There are two supported ways of extending Substance.
 To create a custom look for branding your application, start by reading the skinning documentation and the code of the core skins in the `org.pushingpixels.substance.api.skin` package.
 To add custom behavior to the specific control(s), start by reading the widget documentation and the code in the [laf-widget](https://github.com/kirill-grouchnikov/laf-widget) project.

 While you can extend the UI delegates in the `org.pushingpixels.substance.internal.ui` package, it is not recommended.
 In fact, anything in this package is subject to change at any point in time - and frequently does so between releases.
-If you feel that your only way is to dive into the `internal.ui` package, we need to talk.
+At some point down the line (let's say 2019/20) Substance will switch to require Java 9 and will use the Java module system to effectively hide the internal implementation details further.

+**Can I control some aspects of Substance via _UIManager_ or _UIDefaults_ key/value entries like I can with other look-and-feels?**

+The official answer is no, even though it might work right now for some of those customizations.
+These two classes are somewhat of a crutch, in that they serve as a global data table to drop stuff in so that various UI delegates can look at that later.
+And that crutch was never officially documented or included as part of the official Swing APIs.

+The main reason that it doesn't work under Substance is that in many places it simply did not scale well to the world where individual top-level windows are skinned differently and / or use different font sizes.
+Using a single global data table when different parts of the UI need different treatment is simply not a good solution.

+To properly control the visual appearance of your app use [skins](skins/overview.md).
+If that doesn't work for you, let's chat.

 **What is the policy for backwards binary and visual compatibility?**